sina-naeemi/sina-naeemi/README.md

   <li>🤝 Experienced in teamwork, collaboration, and team leadership</li>
   <li>🏆 Team Leader of a top-performing team in the Rahisho National Competition, supported by the National Elites Foundation</li>
   <li>🎯 Reliable, responsible, and committed to delivering tasks with quality and on time</li>
-  <li>🧠 Continuously learning and growing through self-diriven learning, problem-solving, and hands-on experience</li>
+  <li>🧠 Continuously learning and growing through self-driven learning, problem-solving, and hands-on experience</li>
 </ul>

 ___